Ananta580/npm-libraries/projects/ng-card/README.md

-# Ng Card: Beautiful Card with multiple usage
+# Ng Cards AP: Beautiful Card with multiple usage

 I designed this card package to help people lke me searching for a card template to add in their Angular project.
 This card design consists of various dynamic things which will help you to create different types of card: With Image, without image etc. I am continuously contributing to this thing and If you like this please, give me a star.